modin-project/modin/README.md

 conda install -n base conda-libmamba-solver
 ```

-and then use it during istallation either like eg:
+and then use it during istallation either like:

 ```bash
 conda install -c conda-forge modin-ray modin-hdk --experimental-solver=libmamba